 In our chaotic lives, a responsibility-free afternoon or even five minutes is a luxury.
-But if we dedicate spaces in our homes to peaceful activities, such as reading a novel, working through a stack of magazines or even putting on a mud mask and meditating, they can serve as reminders to slow down, and find time for self-care in the midst of hectic schedules.
+But if we dedicate spaces in our homes to peaceful activities, such as reading a novel, working through a stack of magazines or even putting on a mud mask and meditating, they can serve as reminders to slow down and find time for self-care amid hectic schedules.

 A reading nook can achieve this.
-Although a soft chair, plush throw pillow and ottoman is an invitation to crack open a favorite read, a... reading nook is a place where you can simply sit and take a breath.
+Although a soft chair, plush throw pillow, and ottoman is an invitation to crack open a favorite read, a reading nook is a place where you can sit and take a breath.
 It should be a corner, or if you like, an entire room of your home dedicated to your needs and unique personality.

 Incorporate Soft Materials

-Nothing says “cozy” more than a chair that you can truly sink into, just like this one softened up by Natasha Cadman Photography.
-This chair, rendered in cloud-like white faux fur, calls for a few restful minutes (or more) spent with a beloved book.
-Find a chair that feels sumptuous to the touch, then match it with a throw pillow that brings in texture along with personal bits of decor, like family photos or wall hangings brought back from a vacation.Continue to 3 of 11 below.
+Nothing says “cozy” more than a chair that you can truly sink into, just like this one softened up by The House on Hillside Lane.
+This chair, rendered in cloud-like white, calls for a few restful minutes (or more) spent with a beloved book.
+Find a chair that feels sumptuous to the touch, then match it with a throw pillow that brings in color or texture, along with personal bits of decor, like family photos, or wall hangings brought back from a vacation.Continue to 2 of 28 below.

 Include a Bookshelf